kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 ~~~
 {: #fig-alpn-response title="Response with a Selected-ALPN Header Field"}

-When a server receives a successful HTTP response that does not carry the
+When a server sends an HTTP request with an "ALPN" header field but receives a
-"Selected-ALPN" header field, it could either be an indication that the server
+successful response without a "Selected-ALPN" header field, it could either be
-chose another application protocol or that the server could not determine which
+an indication that the client chose an application protocol that the server did
-application protocol has been chosen.
-Therefore, the client SHOULD NOT assume
+not offer, or that the server could not determine which application protocol has
-that an application protocol other than the ones being offered has been
+been chosen.
+Therefore, the client SHOULD NOT assume that an application
-selected.
+protocol other than the ones being offered has been selected.

 # IANA Considerations